French Pronouns: The Complete Guide to Personal and Impersonal Pronouns [With Examples and Audio]

 Pro tip: Use the third person singular or plural when the subject is an indefinite pronoun and you’re conjugating verbs.

-In a case of more than one pronoun used in a phrase, there’s a correct order to place them in.
+Final pro tip: In a case of more than one pronoun used in a phrase, there’s a correct order to place them in.
+Try saying the pronouns to the tune of the French nursery rhyme “Frère Jacques” to help you remember them:

 me, te, nous, vous